Trapss/shiroDemo/README.md

 # shiroDemo
-lightweight nodejs bot demonstrating usage of the [shiro.gg](https://shiro.gg) web api
+shiroDemo is a lightweight Discord bot using request to demonstrate usage of the [Shiro.gg](https://shirogg/api.endpoints) API
-A list of commands for this bot can be found in `x!help` or listed below.

 ## Commands